 Over 2 million merchants use a Shopify platform

-In 2022, there are over 2 million merchants using Shopify to create and host their online stores.
+In 2022, over 2 million merchants used Shopify to create and host their online stores.
 Given that there are about twice that many live websites built using Shopify, this means that each merchant creates an average of two unique Shopify websites.

-In the spring of 2022, the average Shopify merchant revenue per shopper was $90
+In the spring of 2022, the average Shopify customer’s revenue per shopper was $90

 A July 2022 survey of 2,608 Shopify stores finds that the average total revenue a Shopify merchant earns per shopper is $90.
 This means that as a Shopify merchant, you can expect about $90 in Shopify revenue for each customer you acquire — if your store falls in the median range.
 The top 10% of Shopify stores, meanwhile, generate an average revenue of $343 per customer.